1991: The creation of MedWet.

 1991-1992: Laying the foundations.

-Many actors showed a strong interest and support for the launching of MedWet, including the Italian and Greek Ministries of Environment, ICN the Portuguese Institute of Nature Conservation, the Barcelona and Bern Conventions, WWF Italy, the EC, among others.
+Many actors showed a strong interest and support for the launching of MedWet, including the Italian and Greek Ministries of Environment, the Portuguese Institute of Nature Conservation and Forests (ICNF), the Barcelona and Bern Conventions, WWF-Italy, and the European Commission (EC), among others.
 A proposal for the first MedWet project was submitted and approved by the EC at the end of 1992.
-MedWet was given 6,645 million by the EC in addition to contributions from the other project participants, like Portugal and Spain, the Ramsar Bureau, Tour Du Valat, IWRB and WWF.
+MedWet was granted 6,645.000 Euros by the EC in addition to contributions from the other project participants, like Portugal and Spain, the Ramsar Bureau, Tour Du Valat, IWRB and WWF.

 1992-1996: The MedWet1 project.

-The MedWet1 project aimed at developing methods and tools that would be specific to the Mediterranean, initially involving 5 EU countries (Portugal, Spain, France, Italy and Greece) while also involving various actors from North Africa and the Middle East.
-The project was led initially by a Steering Committee chaired by the EC and then the Ramsar Bureau.
-The Coordination Group was chaired by Thymio Papayannis and the Secretariat was provided by WWF Italia, hosted inside the Italian Ministry of Environment.
+The MedWet1 project aimed at developing methods and tools that would be specific to the Mediterranean, initially involving five European Union countries (France, Greece, Italy, Portugal and Spain) while also involving various actors from North Africa and the Middle East.

 1996: The Mediterranean Wetlands Strategy.

 The Mediterranean Wetlands Conference, held in June 1996 in Venice, Italy, gave the opportunity to present and endorse the Mediterranean Wetlands Strategy.
-This Strategy gave MedWet a long-term collaboration character and guided its work for years to come (until 2006).
-During the same year the Ramsar Convention on Wetlands, under whose guidance the MedWet Initiative had been developed, established the Mediterranean Wetlands Committee.
-Its role was to review and guide the MedWet Wetlands Strategy and its implementation to this day.
+This Strategy gave to MedWet a long-term collaboration character and guided its work until 2006.
+During the same year the Ramsar Convention established the Mediterranean Wetlands Committee.

 1996-1998: The MedWet2 project.

-The MedWet 2 project essentially aimed to extend the MedWet 1 project to 5 non-EU countries: Albania, Algeria, Croatia, Morocco and Tunisia.
-This 1.1 million euros project was funded by the EC’s “LIFE Third Countries” programme and was managed by the Ramsar Bureau, the technical partners of MedWet and the 5 selected countries.
+The MedWet 2 project essentially aimed to extend the MedWet 1 project to five non-EU countries: Albania, Algeria, Croatia, Morocco and Tunisia.
+This 1.1 million euros project was funded by the EC’s “LIFE Third Countries” programme.
 A innovative aspect of this project was the inclusion of a new component of wetland management and the socio-economic aspects of wetlands, which has been a major focus of MedWet’s work to this day.

 1997: The first MedWet Secretariat